nsempere/adaptiveMusic/README.md

 Each adjustment to the ratings is stored with a timestamp relative to the song that is playing.

 ### To Do
-1. Nback functionality
+1. Add results from NBack test to data model
-2. Content (instructions, information, etc.)
+2. Change model to store multiple trials per use